Amy Kowal

 Biography

-Hailing from Buffalo, New York I attended the University of Buffalo and spent a semester as an undergraduate enrolled in courses whose descriptions appealed to me from the course catalog; one among them was Great Sites and Romantic Archaeology.
-My major changed, I spent my junior and senior years in the Anthropology Department developing an interest in the real story behind human history.
+Hailing from Buffalo, New York, Amy Kowal, Ph.D. attended the University of Buffalo and spent a semester as an undergraduate enrolled in courses whose descriptions appealed to her from the course catalog; one among them was Great Sites and Romantic Archaeology.
+Her major changed, and she spent her junior and senior years in the anthropology department developing an interest in the real story behind human history.

-Florida's warmth and multicultural contact brought me to the Anthropology Department at Florida State University.
-Here I explored the history of the Southeastern United States from the Paleoindian period to the present day.
-Native Americans, minority populations, and contact situations are the subjects I still find most interesting.
-American history has always been of interest, now I just research the other side's point of view.
+Florida's warmth and multicultural contact brought her to the anthropology department at Florida State University.
+Here, she explored the history of the Southeastern United States from the Paleoindian period to the present day.
+Native Americans, minority populations, and contact situations are the subjects she still finds most interesting.
+American history has always been of interest; now she researches the other side's point of view.

-My research and teaching interests include community and cultural heritage, museum studies, sport and culture, historical archaeology, bioarchaeology, race, and ethnicity.
-My doctoral dissertation research focused on the exhibition of agency of the African American Population at Snee Farm, South Carolina seen through an analysis of the ceramic assemblage of the farm's main house, outbuildings, and slave village.
-I coauthored The Archaeological Report of the Charles Pinckney National Historic Site with Bennie Keel, a continuation of my dissertation research.
+Kowal's research and teaching interests include community and cultural heritage, museum studies, sport and culture, historical archaeology, bioarchaeology, race and ethnicity.
+Her doctoral dissertation research focused on the exhibition of agency of the African American Population at Snee Farm, South Carolina seen through an analysis of the ceramic assemblage of the farm's main house, outbuildings and slave village.
+She coauthored The Archaeological Report of the Charles Pinckney National Historic Site with Bennie Keel, a continuation of her dissertation research.

-My primary responsibility is as a professor and advisor to undergraduate students here at Florida State University.
-Trained as a four-field anthropologist at FSU, I teach courses in each subdiscipline, emphasizing the cooperative nature of Anthropology as a humanistic science.
+Kowal's primary responsibility is as a professor and adviser to undergraduate students here at Florida State University.
+Trained as a four-field anthropologist at FSU, she teaches courses in each subdiscipline, emphasizing the cooperative nature of anthropology as a humanistic science.

 Field of Study – Archaeology, Cultural Anthropology, and Biological Anthropology with interest in: